mikarant/ozo/run_wrf.md

 export WRF_EM_CORE=1
 ./compile em_b_wave >& compile.log
 ```
 Check the compile.log file for any errors.
+If the compilation was succesful, you should have the executables appeared in main-directory.

 ### 2. Editing the namelist